The Ultimate Guide For Preparing Easy Camping Meals

 Going on road trips and renting an inexpensive hotel or motel for the family became a family vacation tradition.

-Related: Food to bring on a road trip to a theme park and hotel stay
+Related: Food to Bring on a road trip to a theme park and hotel stay

-“Most often, we would go to Niagara Falls and stay at a Motel just off the strip, which is still operational today.”
+“Most often, we would go to Niagara Falls and stay at a motel just off the strip, which is still operational today.”

 There were no fancy hotels with swimming pools in their budget because the money they saved for holidays went sightseeing and eating out.

-They weren’t the family who would pack food to go because on holiday; they wanted to enjoy the not-so-common lifestyle they didn’t have back home.
+They weren’t the family who would pack food to go because, on holiday; they wanted to enjoy the not-so-common lifestyle they didn’t have back home.

 It wasn’t until Mrs. CBB’s sister’s boyfriend introduced the family to a local campground where his family had camped for years.

-There was an adjustment period but camping became a yearly ritual for the family until he started to get very ill.
+There was an adjustment period, but Camping became a yearly ritual for the family until he started to get very ill.

-He then sold the camper and resolved to camping in the back garden or go to local beaches in the surrounding area.
+He then sold the camper and resolved to Camping in the back garden or go to local beaches in the surrounding area.

-“It’s advisable to stock up on your kitchen essentials before you go camping,” my sister-in-law stresses because you want to stretch your money for the entire camping season.
+“It’s advisable to stock up on your kitchen essentials before you go camping,” my sister-in-law stresses.

-You should know how to build a fire just in case you find yourself in an emergency.
-Think Tom Hanks, Wilson and the movie Cast Away.
+You should know how to build a fire in case you find yourself in an emergency.

 You never know, so having basic skill knowledge in the woods could benefit you.